Chapter 27.19 Electric Heating Systems

 27.19.050 Serving Utility Requirements.

-Evidence shall be submitted that adequate electrical service will be available and provided by the local utility company.
-The labeled voltage of the equipment shall be within 5 percent of the service voltage provided.
+- Evidence must be submitted that adequate electrical service will be available and provided by the local utility company.
+The labeled voltage of the equipment must be within five percent of the service voltage provided.

 27.19.051 Requirements for Converting Electrical Energy to Thermal (Heat) Energy.

-C. The output in B.T.U. of each heat generating and emission unit shall be computed at the location where the electrical energy is converted to thermal (heat) energy.
-The conversion of electrical energy to thermal (heat) energy shall be considered at an efficiency of 100 percent providing the labeled voltage of the equipment is within 5 percent of the service voltage.
-Where the labeled voltage of a heat generating or emission unit is greater or less than 5 percent of the service voltage, an adjusted rating of the heat generating or emission unit shall be used in determining the B.T.U. output.
+C. The output in B.T.U. of each heat generating and emission unit must be computed at the location where the electrical energy is converted to thermal (heat) energy.
+The conversion of electrical energy to thermal (heat) energy will be considered at an efficiency of 100 percent providing the labeled voltage of the equipment is within five percent of the service voltage.
+Where the labeled voltage of a heat generating or emission unit is greater or less than five percent of the service voltage, an adjusted rating of the heat generating or emission unit will be used in determining the B.T.U. output.

 The adjusted B.T.U. rating =